In our free, easy-access classes and computer labs you can:

 If you are a new student at SRJC, apply and register online at www.santarosa.edu/app/admissions/steps-new-students.
 If you need help registering, go to the Admissions & Records office in Plover Hall.

-After registering as an SRJC student, you can enroll for any of our GED/HiSET preparation courses by selecting from the following links:
+After registering as an SRJC student, you can enroll in any of our GED/HiSET preparation courses.

 Remember, you must pay for a parking permit if you park on campus.